esphome-econet/esphome-econet/README.md

 When the physical thermostat is in a mode not supported by one of the climate views, that inactive view displays `off` only in Home Assistant.
 This is display-only behavior and does not send an OFF command back to the EcoNet device.

-The `single_setpoint_ui` option controls whether a climate entity advertises a normal single target temperature or a two-point low/high target temperature to Home Assistant:
+The `single_setpoint_ui` climate option controls whether a climate entity advertises a normal single target temperature or a two-point low/high target temperature to Home Assistant:

 ```yaml
 climate: